Pandaqi/Pandaqi-Studio/pandaqi-studio/content/hold-my-bear/_index.md

 I combined this with some other ideas, such as the simple game loop of "on your turn, play a valid move OR give away cards".
 And of course a bad pun on "Hold my Beer!"

 Until I ended up with this simple game that has surprising depth.

-For a more detailed article about the whole development process, [read the devlog for this game](/blog/boardgames/hold-my-bear/).

 {{% /section-centered %}}